-Examines the concept of love and the institutions of marriage and the family in western civilization from ancient Greece to the present.
+4 credits, Not Offered Every Year Examines the concept of love and the institutions of marriage and the family in western civilization from ancient Greece to the present.
 Includes a consideration of the ideas of prominent thinkers, artists and political leaders.
-Recommended: WRD-090 or placement in RD-115
+Recommended: WRD-090 or placement in WRD-098

-HST-201 History of the United States
+HST-201 History of the United States 4 credits, Fall

 Covers the period in American history from first European contact to the Age of Jackson.
-Prerequisite or Corequisite: WRD-098 or placement in RD-115.
+Prerequisite or Corequisite: WRD-098 or placement in WR-121.
 Recommended: Sequence of HST-201, HST-202, and HST-203 is taken in order